Woman awarded $1.7 million for alleged discrimination in lawsuit filed against CDCR

 Sarah Coogle was awarded $1.7 million in damages stemming from a lawsuit filed against the California Department of Corrections and Rehabilitation in April 2018.

-Coogle, a former pregnant correctional officer who claimed she was not accommodated for and lost her baby while doing her job at CDCR, will be receiving $1.42 million for the civil matter.
-She'll receive an addtional $280,000 for workers' compensation, the settlement says.
+Coogle, a former pregnant correctional officer at California Correctional Institution in Tehachapi who claimed she was not accommodated for and lost her baby while working at CDCR, will be receiving $1.42 million for the civil matter.
+She'll receive an additional $280,000 for workers' compensation, the settlement said.
 Coogle also has to immediately submit a written resignation of her employment to the CDCR.

+Arnold Peter, Coogle's attorney, said he's happy the case is resolved and noted Coogle is now five months pregnant.

+"She can focus on the health of the baby and a successful pregnancy and delivery," Peter said.

+Peter said the CDCR has made it clear policies that allowed for possible gender discrimination to occur will be changed.

+"We hope that both lawsuits can shed light on some of the problems with the current policy, and that the new policy will positively address the issues we’ve raised," Peter said.

-Neither Coogle's attorney Arnold Peter or CDCR's attorney Catherine Flores immediately responded to a request for comment Thursday afternoon.
+Neither the CDCR nor its attorney Catherine Flores immediately responded for comment Thursday.

 According to the complaint filed in Kern County Superior Court, Coogle asked for reasonable accommodation of alternate work while she was pregnant, due to concerns that she might be forced to use physical force in a confrontation or struggle and could potentially harm her unborn baby.
 Coogle's return to work coordinator, Vicky Harp, said Coogle could stay in her current position and work until five weeks before her due date, accept a demotion that would result in less pay and loss of benefits, or take leave.